 If you do not have a French employment contract, you may be eligible for universal health coverage under the French social security scheme after a three month waiting period after arriving depending on your personal situation.

-Affiliation to PUMA under the criteria of residence (versus professional criteria) is applicable only when residing for minimum 6 months per year.
+Affiliation to PUMA under the criteria of residence (versus professional criteria) is applicable only when residing for a minimum 6 months per year.
 It is the minimum annual duration to prove a stable residence in France.
 However, the request can be done from 3 months of residence in France.

 For the 2 below accompanying dependents types, the 3 month waiting period doesn’t apply: